I’ve heard a lot of opinions about API design. This is great—I love opinions.

 CORBA was supposed to cross vendor supported, but it wasn’t.
 You bought all middleware from the same vendor.
 Something clicked, and LOTS of customers dropped Iona.
 This galvanized the rise of [Simple Object Access Protocol] SOAP.

 SOAP still relied on RPC, but it boasted a more lightweight list of Stuff to Codify™ than CORBA did.
 Instead of bespoke procedures to translate requests and responses on both the client and server, client and server would now agree on a common interface codified in a language called extended markup language, or XML.
-XML looks kind of like the HTML used to define headers (
+XML looks kind of like the HTML used to define headers, numbered lists, and other formatting tropes for text on the internet, but developers can extend the available tag list with their own bespoke tags.
+A SOAP client/server pair would agree on the exact flavor and format of tags for their communication with an XML document called a web services description language, or WSDL (pronounced ‘WIZ-dull’).

 The most important thing to know about SOAP: you hit one endpoint with one HTTP verb and various request bodies to get what you want.
 The original SOAP from Microsoft was locked to XML as its data transfer format.
 XML was, at the time, also a new thing largely influenced by Microsoft.